QMCPACK/qmcpack/docs/developing.rst

  git clone https://github.com/QMCPACK/qmcpack.git
  cd qmcpack
- git branch rc_3120
+ git branch rc_410
- git checkout rc_3120
+ git checkout rc_410

-2. Update the VERSION numbers in the project section of qmcpack/CMakeLists.txt for the new release, e.g. 3.12.0
+2. Update the VERSION numbers in the project section of qmcpack/CMakeLists.txt for the new release, e.g. 4.1.0
 3. Update qmcpack/CHANGELOG.md by replacing the unreleased section with the new version and release date.
 Update the notes section to recommend the update to all users (if appropriate) and note any major headline items such as backwards incompatibility.
-Use `github_changelog_generator -u QMCPACK -p qmcpack -o AUTOCHANGELOG.md -t YOUR_GITHUB_TOKEN --since-tag v3.11.0` to automatically generate a starting point.
-It will need substantial editing.
+The preferred way to get a list of all merged PRs is via the gh cli tool.
+Use `gh search prs --merged-at 2025-02-05..2025-04-29 -R QMCPACK/qmcpack  --json title,url,repository,number -L 1000 --jq '.[]|("* " + .title + " [#" + (.number|tostring) +"]("+ .url + ")\n")'` to generate a starting point, after adjusting the dates to include the day of the previous release.
+Edit the list to include only "significant" changes.

 ::

  git add qmcpack/CMakeLists.txt qmcpack/CHANGELOG.md
- git commit -m "Increase version number, update release notes" git push origin rc_3120
+ git commit -m "Increase version number, update release notes" git push origin rc_410

 4. On GitHub, make a pull request into the main branch from the rc.
 5. Ensure CI tests run and pass.